2020 Guidelines for Hunters on

 Whether you are a resident or visitor, you will benefit from knowing more about the ownership and use of Nantucket’s open lands, as well as becoming familiar with some of our local traditions.

 Deer hunting (archery, shotgun, and primitive firearms) and hunting of other game species during designated seasons is allowed on most Foundation properties.
 Exceptions include parcels that receive high levels of year-round pedestrian use.
-Closed properties are conspicuously posted and include, among others, The Sanford Farm (NCF 146), Ram Pasture and The Woods (NCF 23, 24, and 186), the Tupancy Links on Cliff Road (NCF 59, 94, and 112), the Masquetuck Reservation in Quaise (NCF 169), property bordering the Quaise Road (NCF 79 and 101), the University of Massachusetts Nantucket Field Station on Polpis Road (NCF 210), portions of the Milestone Cranberry Bog (NCF 12), portions of the Windswept Cranberry Bog (NCF 102 and 140), and portions of Squam Farm (NCF 202).
-A “by written permission” limited shotgun deer hunt will be conducted again this year in a section of Ram Pasture (NCF 23 and 24) between December 3 – 8, 2018 utilizing members of the Nantucket Hunting Association.
+Closed properties (see map to the right) are conspicuously posted and include, among others, The Sanford Farm (NCF 146), Ram Pasture and The Woods (NCF 23, 24, and 186), the Tupancy Links on Cliff Road (NCF 59, 94, and 112), the Masquetuck Reservation in Quaise (NCF 169), Trot's Hills (NCF 66), property bordering the Quaise Road (NCF 79 and 101), the University of Massachusetts Nantucket Field Station on Polpis Road (NCF 210), portions of NCF property in Shawkemo (NCF 130), portions the NCF property on or abutting Milestone Cranberry Bog (NCF 12 and 37), portions of Little Neck (NCF 6), and portions of Squam Farm (NCF 202).
+A “by written permission” limited shotgun deer hunt may be conducted again in 2020 in a section of Ram Pasture (NCF 23 and 24) during the second week of shotgun season utilizing members of the Nantucket Hunting Association.
 All other hunting on this property is prohibited.
 The numbers shown here match those on the Foundation’s Properties Map, available at its office, by mail, or by clicking here.

 As the stewards of 30% of Nantucket’s land area, the Foundation’s Board is mindful of the need to manage the size of the Island’s deer herd, especially because of the connection between the number of deer and the high incidence of Lyme disease and other tick-borne diseases.
 The Foundation’s deer hunting policies have been established with the understanding that deer hunting is necessary for the continued well-being of the deer herd, the health and safety of the people who live on or visit the island, and the quality of the natural habitat that we all share.